 Update: I recently got Allen Arnold’s book, The Story of WITH : A Better Way to Live, Love, & Create.
 I recommend it! ~ C.L.

-David continued up the trail with binoculars, intent on birding.
-The children explored shells and driftwood.
+David continued up the trail, with binoculars, intent on birding.
+The children searched for seashells and driftwood in the sand.
 My daughter-in-law, Hannah, and I stood watching the cyclist.

-Without hesitation he answered, “To be a better man!”
+“To be a better man!” he answered without hesitation.

-Taken aback briefly, Hannah blinked then said, “God bless you!”
+Hannah blinked.
+Then she said, “God bless you!”

 “I’m a stuntman,” he explained.
 “Just came out here to practice.”

-He returned to his balancing-act practice.
+He returned to his strength, agility, and balancing-act.
 Hannah and I enjoyed the show a few moments longer then hurried to catch up with the family.
-But the image of someone accomplishing—with apparent ease and grace—something that to me seems impossible, has stayed with me.
+But the image of someone accomplishing what seemed impossible—with apparent ease and grace—stayed with me.

-I found out later in life, just as the stuntman on the boulders had no doubt learned, that such talent and achievement requires diligence, work, and passion.
+Life taught me, just as the stuntman on the boulders had no doubt learned, that creative achievement requires diligence, work, and passion.

-The next morning I woke with new courage.
-The book came to be and has found readers—opening windows of possibilities to those readers—around the world.
+Next morning I woke with new courage.
+The book came to be and has found readers—opening windows of possibilities in minds and hearts around the world.

-The stuntman probably started bouncing his bike on the pebbly beach and the uneven, rocky trail before he tried to mount boulders.
-If you have the passion and the vision, then the way of carrying out that vision will come clear.
+The stuntman probably started working his bike on the pebbly beach and the winding, uneven trail before he tried to mount and negotiate boulders.
+Similarly, if you have the passion and the vision, then the steps to carry out that vision will come clear.
 Maybe not all at once or as easily and quickly as you would like; but the path will open to you and the grace will come, as you practice, learn, and keep trying.

 A good author is someone who has a burning desire to communicate through written expression, will pay the price to learn the craft of writing, will apply themselves to the process of writing, and will always keep their readers in mind.
 A good Christian writer loves the Lord, loves words, and loves people.